• Alumni Image #1:

 Gregg A. Reese

-Gregg Reese is a leader in the design of advanced bridges and has developed many novel methods that are used in the design and erection of various types of bridges.
+Gregg Reese is a leader in the design of advanced bridges and has developed many novel methods for the design and erection of various types of bridges.
 Among his peers, he is known for not fearing challenges.
-Over a 35-year career he has been involved in the design and construction of numerous concrete bridges in the North America.
+Over a 35-year career, he has been involved in the design and construction of numerous concrete bridges in North America.

-After saving money and working as a draftsman for a large engineering firm in the daytime and studying engineering at night school for 2 ½ years, Gregg came to UT Austin as a junior and decided to focus on structural engineering, having no idea what was in front of him.
+After saving money, working as a draftsman for a large engineering firm in the daytime, and studying engineering at night school for two and a half years, Gregg came to UT Austin as a junior and decided to focus on structural engineering, having no idea what was in front of him.
 He says the next five years were some of the best of his life.

-He finished his bachelor’s and was offered as spot as a research assistant at Ferguson Lab, learning how to be an engineer from many of the field’s giants.
+After finishing his bachelor’s, he was offered a spot as a research assistant at Ferguson Lab, where he learned from many of the field’s giants how to be an engineer.

 In 1995, he started his own successful company, Colorado-based Summit Engineering, and went on to design the first curved, precast concrete tub girder bridge in the U.S.